ripebananas/ConsoleOptions/README.md

 ### Version 1.0.0
  - The library is largely re-written.
 Lot's of breaking changes from previous version.
+ - The `ripebananas.ConsoleOptions.Lib` package has been merged into the main `ripebananas.ConsoleOptions` package.

 ### Version 0.0.8
  - Added ANSI coloring codes and related string extension methods to make console colored output easier.